oldschoolgg/obdocs/minions.md

 | TzHaar-Hur | 90 |

 ### Pyramid Plunder
 You can challenge the thieving minigame Pyramid Plunder for good, high level thieving xp and a chance to obtain the Pharaoh's sceptre.
-The sceptre and graceful provide boosts to your time spent in this minigame, and it is highly recommended that you wait until at least level 71 thieving, though you only need a base thieving level of 21.
+The sceptre provides a boost to your time spent in this minigame, and it is highly recommended that you wait until at least level 71 thieving, though you only need a base thieving level of 21.
 Outside of the sceptre, the pyramid also drops small trinkets which can be sold to the bot for gp.
+Be sure to have graceful equipped in your skilling outfit or you'll be subject to a 7.5% time penalty.

 ## Farming
 Farming in the bot works like farming ingame, where you will send your minion off on plating and/or harvesting trips, and your crops will grow in the background as you do other activities.
 The number of patches you have available will increase with the number of quest points you have and your farming level.